Introduction - Why Foreign Nationals Must Understand U.S. Investment Tax Rules

 Foreign nationals often ask:

-This guide provides a neutral, factual, SEC-compliant overview of how U.S. tax rules apply to foreign investors.
+This guide provides an overview of how U.S. tax rules apply to foreign investors.
 It is for educational purposes and is not tax, legal, or investment advice.

 What This Guide Helps You Understand

-This guide explains, in a neutral and factual manner, how the United States taxes foreign investors depending on their residency classification, investment structure, income type, and treaty status.
+This guide explains how the United States taxes foreign investors depending on their residency classification, investment structure, income type, and treaty status.
 After reading, you will understand:

 This guide is for educational purposes only and is not tax, legal, or investment advice.